meet-shekhar2009/js-indexeddb/README.md

 # js-indexedDB Guide

 js-indexedDB is a npm package / javascript library to perform javascript indexeddb actions using async/await.
-Library is simple to use with vanilla javascript and any javascript frameworks like Angualr or react.
+Library is simple to use with vanilla javascript and any javascript frameworks like Angualr .

 # Installation

 <p>TODO</p>

 # Usage

+## vanilla javascript and Angular

 ### Initial Configuration